Ex-Credit Suisse, SocGen bankers to launch Paris boutique bank

-PARIS Former bankers from Credit Suisse CSGN.VX, Societe Generale (SOGN.PA) and Hawkpoint said they will launch a Paris-based boutique investment bank, the latest entrant to one of Europe's most competitive markets.
+PARIS, Oct 15 Former bankers from Credit Suisse , Societe Generale and Hawkpoint said they will launch a Paris-based boutique investment bank, the latest entrant to one of Europe's most competitive markets.

 Sycomore Corporate Finance will open with about 10 employees and receive backing from independent asset manager and minority stakeholder Sycomore Asset Management, said Olivier Barret, Credit Suisse's former co-head of investment banking for France, Belgium and Luxembourg.